MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/microsoft-ole-db-provider-for-microsoft-indexing-service.md

 **Applies to**: Access 2013 | Office 2013

-The Microsoft OLE DB Provider for Microsoft Indexing Service provides programmatic read-only access to file system and Web data indexed by Microsoft Indexing Service.
+The Microsoft OLE DB Provider for Microsoft Indexing Service provides programmatic read-only access to file system and web data indexed by Microsoft Indexing Service.
 ADO applications can issue SQL queries to retrieve content and file property information.

 The provider is free-threaded and unicode enabled.